Measurement of the radiative decay of polarized muons in the MEG experiment

 \section{Conclusion}

-We performed the first study of radiative decay of polarized muon, $\rmdsign$.
-We measured the branching ratio, $\mathcal{B} = (6.03\pm0.14\rm{(stat.)}\pm0.53\rm{(sys.)})\times 10^{-8}$ for $\epositron>45$~MeV and $\egamma>40$~MeV, and various distributions in a large sub-sample of muon decays collected by the MEG experiment.
-Our measurement of RMD is the most precise in the kinematic region relevant to the $\megsign$ search and is consistent with the SM predictions.
-The agreement with the SM strongly validates the experiment and demonstrate the capability of detecting very rare decays such as $\megsign$ in MEG.
+We performed the first study of radiative decay of polarized muons, $\rmdsign$.
+We measured the branching ratio, $\mathcal{B} = (6.03\pm0.14\mathrm{(stat.)}\pm0.53\mathrm{(sys.)})\times 10^{-8}$ for $\epositron>45$~MeV and $\egamma>40$~MeV, and various distributions in a large sub-sample of muon decays collected by the MEG experiment.
+Our measurement of RMD is the most precise in the kinematic region relevant to the $\megsign$ search and is consistent with the SM expectations.
+The agreement with the SM strongly validates the experiment and demonstrates the capability of detecting very rare decays such as $\megsign$ in MEG.